YIZHE12/music_recom/README.md

 ### Hybrid

-LightFM IS a hybrid matrix factorisation model representing users and items as linear combinations of their content features’ latent factors.
+LightFM is a hybrid matrix factorisation model representing users and items as linear combinations of their content features’ latent factors.
 The model outperforms both collaborative and content-based models in cold-start or sparse interaction data scenarios (using both user and item metadata).